notpresident35/awesome-learn-gamedev/README.md

 ### Animation

-🟪 An essential resource for any animator - has a price tag, but if you want to get a job in industry, it’s well worth your money.
+🟪 An essential resource for any animator - has a price tag, but if you want to get a job in industry, it is well worth your money.

 [http://www.theanimatorssurvivalkit.com](http://www.theanimatorssurvivalkit.com)